-The CRR and the CRD IV Directive establish a consistent and integrated regulatory framework for many aspects of bank management, including liquidity, and will provide a homogeneous standard under a unified set of prudential rules.
+The CRR as well as the CRD IV Directive and the CRD V Directive establish a consistent and integrated regulatory framework for many aspects of bank management, including liquidity, and will provide a homogeneous standard under a unified set of prudential rules.
 Since October 1, 2015, the Group has been required to comply with a LCR requirement as defined by the new EU standards under the CRR and the CRD IV Directive.
 The LCR stipulates that financial institutions must have a liquidity reserve in excess of projected net outflows during a severe stress scenario lasting 30 calendar days.

-By executive order, Danish SIFIs are subject to currency-specific liquidity requirements.
+By supervisory decision, Danish systemically important financial institutions ("SIFIs") are subject to currency-specific liquidity requirements.
 The requirements apply individually and only for currencies that are significant to the individual bank.
 For the Bank, these currencies are U.S. dollars and euro.
-Although also significant, Norwegian Kroner and Swedish Kronor are not subject to such requirements due to a high degree of interchangeability for Danish Krone, Norwegian Krone and Swedish Krona assets.
+Although also significant, Norwegian Kroner and Swedish Kronor are currently not subject to such requirements due to a high degree of interchangeability for Danish Krone, Norwegian Krone and Swedish Krona assets.

 The EU Banking Reform Package, including all risk reduction measures such as the NSFR, was adopted by the Council of the EU on May 14, 2019.
-The legislation entered into force on June 27, 2019, and the NSFR will become a regulatory requirement in mid-2021.
-Preliminary calculations indicate that the Group and the Issuer are already in compliance.
+The legislation entered into force on June 27, 2019, and the NSFR became a regulatory requirement on June 28, 2021.
 The NSFR is a balance sheet based funding and liquidity measure with a time horizon of one year.
 It seeks to ensure a balance between a bank's asset side commitments and the stability of its funding.
 It uses a scoring mechanism for assets and liabilities and calculates an aggregate "stability score" for liabilities (maturities over one year and equity are preferred) and a "liquidity score" for assets.
 The less liquid the assets are, the more stable the funding must be.
 The Group has monitored the components of the NSFR since 2013.
+At the end of 2020, the NSFR was 130.8 percent for the Group and 125.7 percent for the Bank.